saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 ### Enhanced (1)

-Everything sensitive goes into buffers that are wiped clean when they are allocated and wiped again when they are released.
+Everything sensitive goes into memory buffers that are wiped clean before use and wiped again after use.

 This costs almost nothing and is a sensible step up.